APPOINTMENTS GENERAL INFO

 The biggest advantage of natural medicine is that the body recognizes it on a cellular level as naturally occurring substances or methods.
 The body usually can better tolerate substances and methods that it can recognize.
 Mainly those natural substances are supporting the process of the body, which is why in many cases (with proper dosing) you don’t usually experience any negative or profound side effects with many natural medicines.
 This is in comparison to conventional medicine, which is made up of foreign substances that the body does not recognize and can lead to harmful side effects that can compromise bodily functions even beyond what was initially being treated.

-When a patient visits a licensed naturopathic doctor you are sitting with someone who is trained to address your medical condition from the point of the root cause.
-This usually requires more doctor patient time together especially during the initial assessment to fully evaluate the issue.
 Naturopathic doctors are trained in a variety of healing methods to assist the patient with improving their health more naturally and ultimately their quality of life.
 Medical doctors treat health conditions from a point of symptom relief, which does not require them to spend much time with patients.
 In addition, most medical doctors are limited to prescription drugs and surgery as their only treatment options, which can sometimes ultimately rob patients of not only their health but quality of life as well at a time when they were initially seeking to restore it.

-What treatments do naturopaths use?
+What treatments do Naturopathic Doctors use?

 Clinical Nutrition – The impact that food directly has on health has been proven in numerous studies and scientifically based medical journals.
 Healthy foods provide the body with the vital nutrients it needs to heal and to thrive.
 Naturopathic Physicians are trained to be experts in clinical nutrition by studying extensively the impact that food has on the biochemical pathways of the body to improve health and wellbeing.

-Nutritional Supplements – Nutritional supplements include vitamins, minerals, enzymes, plants and sometimes animal derived substances that are typically ingested via capsule, tablet, liquid, or powder form.
-These supplements can provide a more highly concentrated form of necessary nutrients that our bodies need to perform that are much greater than what is obtainable through eating food.
 Naturopathic physicians are trained to be knowledgeable of the maintenance dose versus the therapeutic dose of these supplements in addition to any vitamin-drug interactions.
 Journey of Wellness only utilizes products from companies that has been researched and proven to provide the highest quality medical grade supplementation and has demonstrated high standards in its manufacturing practices so that we can ensure a product that is not only safe but also effective when used appropriately.

 Herbal Medicine – Many plant substances are powerful medicines that come in the form of teas, tinctures, and capsules that can be consumed or used in creams applied topically.
 Botanical herbs are highly effective when used in correct dosages and in combination with other synergistic herbs and treatments to optimize health with the minimal likelihood of side effects.
 Naturopathic physicians are trained extensively in herb-herb as well as herb-drug interactions to ensure safety and efficacy of its therapeutic action.